RenePotocnik/recroom-image-dithering/README.md

-# recroom-image-dithering
+# RecRoom Image Dithering
-Dither any image into the RecRoom color palette
+Convert and dither any image into the RecRoom color palette.